-4b) Honors College and Transdisciplinary Programs
+Action Step 4b) Honors College and Transdisciplinary Programs

-All of the areas in our college are fully committed to the University's Quality Enhancement goal to improve students' ability to write in standard English and then apply writing to discipline specific community.
+All of the areas in our college are fully committed to the University's Quality Enhancement goal to improve students' ability to write in standard academic English.

-For the Honors College, which includes the Advanced Academy of Georgia, proficiency in standard English is fundamentally necessary for all Honors students, as a student's writing ability is directly related to many of the core philosophies of Honors education in general, and more specifically is also essential to several of the Learning Outcomes that we have for all Honors courses.
+For the Honors College, which includes the Advanced Academy of Georgia, proficiency in standard academic English is necessary for all Honors students, as a student's writing ability is directly related to many of the core philosophies of Honors education in general and, more specifically, is also essential to several of the Learning Outcomes that we have for all Honors courses.
 The National Collegiate Honors Council identifies fourteen core philosophies of Honors education: Academic Excellence, Challenge, Rigor, Risk, Creativity, Innovation, Interdisciplinarity, Community, Leadership, Reflection, Motivation, Curiosity, Integrity, and Service (nchchonors.org).
 Proficient writing is integral to successful integration and achievement of many of these core philosophies in an Honors learning experience.
 Additionally, the Honors College has five learning outcomes that are incorporated into our Honors courses:

 - 1. Students will demonstrate the ability to examine topics and issues from diverse perspectives. - 2.
 Students will demonstrate the ability to engage in higher order abstract, creative and critical thinking. - 3.
 Students will demonstrate the ability to explore, and if feasible, experiment with possible applications of their learning toward the solution of "real world" problems. - 4.
-Students will demonstrate the ability to explore and conduct discipline-specific independent research and creative activities using a variety of resources. - Students will demonstrate superior oral and written communication skills.
+Students will demonstrate the ability to explore and conduct discipline-specific independent research and creative activities using a variety of resources. - 5.
+Students will demonstrate superior oral and written communication skills.

 Again, proficient writing is fundamental to the effective execution of these learning objectives in our courses.
 This is because proficient writing must be achieved before students can be successfully engaged in learning experiences of a higher order.
 This definition was created by the subcommittee on the Honors College and Transdisciplinary Programs' support services based on the foundations of Honors education both nationally and at UWG, and the basic tenants of interdisciplinary studies.
 The work of the subcommittee was conducted by Dr. Michael Hester (Dean), Ms. Melanie Hildebrandt (Director of Undergraduate Research), Ms. Christie Williams (Interim Director of the AAG), Ms. Laura Lamb (Associate Director of the AAG), Dr. Aran MacKinnon (Director, Center for Interdisciplinary Studies), and Ms. Sylvia Shortt (Associate Director of International Programs).
 As this definition was developed by the subcommittee, each member shared the definition and our unit's direction with other faculty and staff in our academic area.
-However, as we are currently in the draft phase of our QEP initiative, our students are not yet fully aware of this definition.